raghav1786/SwiftApps/ChatBotApp/readme.md

-## AI Chat Bot
+## AI Chat Bot using OpenAI.

 This is a chat app to ask questions from open AI based chatBot.
 The answers are more human friendly and AI driven.

 ## Key Features

-- we can ask queries
+- we can ask queries and get responses based on AI.

 ### Screenshots: